DatabaseTB-500 / TB4

 Tier 2, Moderate

-Phase 2 human: 42 to 61% improvement, 39 vs. 71 days healing.
-Underpowered.
-Strong preclinical convergence.
-Phase 3 needed.
+Phase 2 human: 42 to 61% improvement, 39 vs 71 days venous stasis healing.
+Underpowered trials.
+Phase 3 scientifically justified, not yet initiated.

 Tier 4, Preclinical only